Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC: Background

 The model in \cref{eq:complex_model} has been widely used~\citep[\S 3.14.6.1]{chung_doa_2014}.
-However, it has some limitations: First, the steering vector \(\va\left(f_b, \phi_j\right)\) is not conjugate symmetric when the delay \(\Delta_i\left(\phi_j\right) \cdot f_s\) is fractional, meaning that it fails to model real-valued signals~\citep[\S 2.8]{oppenheim_discretetime_2010}.
-Second, modeling the STFT forces us to reason about frequency resolution and temporal resolution, which shouldn't inherently be necessary for DoA estimation.
-This work proposes an alternative, pure time domain modeling approach that uses the frequency-domain perspective to speed up computation.
+However, it has some limitations: When the delay \(\Delta_i\left(\phi_j\right) \cdot f_s\) is fractional, the ``steered'' signal is complex-valued, meaning that \cref{eq:complex_model} fails to model real-valued signals~\citep[\S 2.8]{oppenheim_discretetime_2010}.
+Second, modeling the STFT forces us to reason about frequency resolution and temporal resolution, which should not inherently be necessary.
+This work proposes an alternative, purely time-domain modeling approach that does not rely on the model of \cref{eq:complex_model}.